openjdk/babylon/hat/docs/hat-05-accelerator-compute.md

            new ComputeContext(this/*Accelerator*/, method)
    );

-   // Here we get the captured args from the Quotable and 'jam' in the computeContext in slot[0] Object[] args = lambda.getQuotableComputeContextArgs(quoted, method, computeContext);
+   // Here we get the captured args from the Quotable and 'jam' in the CLWrapComputeContext in slot[0] Object[] args = lambda.getQuotableComputeContextArgs(quoted, method, CLWrapComputeContext);
-   this.compute(computeContext, args);
+   this.compute(CLWrapComputeContext, args);
 }
 ```